 - Newly Installed HVAC systems with the following equipment options will further enhance a project’s chances of meeting the energy efficiency requirements, including Variable Air Volume (VAV) Systems; Variable Frequency Drives (VFDs); Energy Recovery Ventilation (ERV); High SEER (Seasonal Energy Efficiency Ratings); and Economizers

 - High-Efficiency Insulation in Walls, Ceilings, Roofs and Floors (R-Values)

 - Building Envelope Rooftop Improvements, including DuraCool, White Reflective Roofing, and Increased Insulation.
 It should be duly noted that new shingles alone will not qualify.

 - Building Envelope Window Improvements including EE Windows, Film or Treatments

 - High-Performance Glazing and other Energy-Efficient Materials on the Building Envelope

 - Natural Ventilation

 The I.R.C.
-179D energy tax incentive can significantly reduce a commercial building owner’s perceived costs for the renovations and should certainly be considered when planning an energy efficient renovation project.
-In addition, it should be duly noted that many states now offer energy-based tax incentives which can be utilized in conjunction with the federal-level incentives to further reduce the expenditures of a building owner’s energy efficient renovation project.
+179D energy tax incentive can significantly reduce a commercial building owner’s perceived costs for the renovations and should certainly be considered when planning an energy-efficient renovation project.
+It should be duly noted that many states now offer energy-based tax incentives that can be utilized in conjunction with the federal-level incentives to reduce further the expenditures of a building owner’s energy-efficient renovation project.